 My high school biology teacher, Mrs. Scott, and chemistry teacher, Mr. York, deserve high praise and my undying gratitude because, despite the fact that I did not particularly enjoy those subjects, their lessons were invaluable to me when my husband, Greg, was battling for his life.
 Seriously, I was able to understand, and communicate with, the endless parade of medical personnel that were an ever-present part of our life for three years.
 Kids, every single one of us has, at one time or another, asked the question that is the bane of a teacher’s existence: “When am I ever gonna use this stuff?”
 I’m here to tell you: Learn everything you can, because you just never know!

 Despite having grown up in a very small town, in a very rural area of Florida, my peers and I all pretty much agree that we got a fantastic education.
-I am still stunned at the breadth of my literary knowledge, and a lot of that exposure came from Mr. Smith and Miss Anderson.
+I am still stunned at the breadth of my literary knowledge, and a lot of that exposure came from Mr. Smith (11th grade) and Miss Anderson (12th grade).
 There are several others, really good teachers, who I’ve not taken the time to mention, mainly because their impact on my life was mostly confined to the academic.
-There’s so much more to being a truly memorable teacher than the impartation of knowledge and management of young people, and it’s sad that the various state legislatures have overemphasized those two aspects of teaching.
+There’s so much more to being a truly memorable teacher than the impartation of knowledge and management of young people (both their behavior and tracking of their acadmic progress), and it’s sad that the various state legislatures have overemphasized those two aspects of teaching.